-1.2.2 Mulch / Compost Blanket
+1.2.2 Compost Mulch

-Use compost on slopes up to a 2H:1V grade and a maximum continuous slope length of 50 feet.
+Use compost mulch on slopes up to a 2H:1V grade and a maximum continuous slope length of 50 feet.
 Use compost on areas that only have sheet flow drainage patterns.
-Do not use compost as a mulch on areas that receive concentrated flows.
+Do not use compost as mulch on areas that receive concentrated flows.